Last updated: April 2, 2026

 - Negotiate entry notice.
 Without a statutory minimum, the lease controls.
 Get at least 24 hours in writing.

-- Know the oil patch dynamics.
+- The oil patch dynamics.
 Western North Dakota's oil industry creates boom-bust rental cycles.
 During boom periods, rents spike and landlords have significant leverage.
 During busts, the market reverses.
-Understand the current cycle before signing a long-term lease.
+Understanding the current cycle before signing may help with a long-term lease.

 - Document move-in condition.
 Take dated photos.
 The deposit dispute you prevent at move-in is worth more than the one you win in court.